2023 BRITISH TOURING CAR CHAMPIONSHIP

-2019 brings a new challenge in the same team for Andrew as he stays with Garage 59 as they move from the McLaren 650s GT3 to the brand new Aston Martin Vantage GT3.
-Racing in the #59 PRO entry, Andrew will be joined by 2017 Le Mans winner, Jonny Adam, and 2016 Blancpain Endurance Cup winner, Côme Ledogar.
+2019 brought with it a new challenge in the same team for Andrew as he stayed with Garage 59 as they moved from the McLaren 650s GT3 to the brand new Aston Martin Vantage GT3.
+Racing in the #59 PRO entry, Joined by 2017 Le Mans winner, Jonny Adam, and 2016 Blancpain Endurance Cup winner, Côme Ledogar, Andrew endured a tough year with multiple DNFs all out of Andrew's control.

 For the 2018 campaign, Andrew raced for Garage 59 in the Blancpain GT Series Endurance Cup.
 Andrew and the team’s highlight moment of the year came at the 1000km of Paul Ricard where Andrew starred in the McLaren 650s.
 Qualifying the car on the front row, Andrew and the team then brought it home in third place to collect Andrew’s first overall podium in the series.